SAP/jenkins-library/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/0e6a23344616e29b4ed0/maintainability)](https://codeclimate.com/github/SAP/jenkins-library/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/0e6a23344616e29b4ed0/test_coverage)](https://codeclimate.com/github/SAP/jenkins-library/test_coverage)

-# Project Piper Library Repository
+# Project Piper Repository
-Project "Piper" provides this "Shared Library" to extend the Jenkins Pipeline with SAP specific patterns.
+The Project "Piper" provides a "Shared Library" to extend the Jenkins Pipeline with SAP specific patterns.
+A set of clients connect SAP systems.
+Default pipelines offer standard processes to get your software to your customers.

 # User Documentation
-If you want to view the User Documentation of Project Piper please follow this [GitHub Pages Link][pages-user-doc].
+If you want to view the User Documentation of Project Piper please follow this [Piper Pages Link][piper-library-user-doc].

 # Known Issues
 A list of known issues is available on the [GitHub issues page of this project][piper-library-issues].